alexhornbake/note-pass/README.md

 Security is all about increasing the cost of attack.
 The goal of this was to raise that cost to be quite high while still managing passwords in a sane way that is not a total pain in the ass to use.

 First, LastPass, OnePassword and their ilk are great systems.
 Overall they have made users more security, and for most people are likely the "correct solution" at this time.
-However, they aren't for me.
-I'm paranoid, and a little bit of a digital "prepper".
+However, this is an exploration of a non-centralized system.
 I have no doubt that they are cryptographically more secure of a system than "note-pass".
-That being said, IMHO, an internet based centralized password system is like a slot machine.
+That being said, imo, an internet based centralized password system is like a slot machine.
 As the system collects more and more passwords, the cost of attack remains sufficiently constant while the pay off increases with user growth.
 All systems are vulerable, and it's not a question of "if" it can be cracked, but a question of cost and potential payoff for an attacker.
 As these systems grow market share that payoff increases.

 Goals/Requirements:
 1) Passwords should not be stored digitally.
 This seemed like a good way to raise the cost of attack to the same level as a armed robbery.
 IE, you can have my password if you put a gun to my head.